DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/10. Functions/README.md

 * Function local variables are only active while the function is executing and local variables are not preserved between function calls.
 * With nested blocks, inner blocks can see out but outer blocks cannot see in.

+### Static Local Variable
+* Declared with static qualifier

+`static int value {10};`

+* Value is preserved between function calls.
+* Only initialized the first time the function is called.